pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-by-category.markdown

 ## Overview: {#search-overview}

 The search operation returns items which belong to a MercadoLibre item category.

-Searching by categories is similar to user experience when they browse these in MercadoLibre site.
-For more details about categories visit [Categories API](/category-introduction).
+For more details about categories and the category hierarchy see [Categories API](/category-introduction).

 ## Request {#search-request}